-1.3.6 It is essential that LDPs are prepared quickly to provide a firm basis for planning decisions, particularly where the adopted development plan is not up to date or major development is proposed.
+1.3.11 It is essential that LDPs are prepared quickly to provide a firm basis for planning decisions, particularly where the adopted development plan is not up to date or major development is proposed.
 Local planning authorities are required to agree a Delivery Agreement with the Welsh Government and should use project management approaches to monitor and review progress.

-1.3.7 Performance targets for planning applications are established in law.
+1.3.12 Performance targets for planning applications are established in law.
 There is a statutory duty for local planning authorities to determine planning applications within 8 weeks of the receipt of a valid planning application (or 16 weeks where applications require an Environmental Statement).
 This period can be extended with the agreement of the applicant.
+Where an applicant does not agree to an extension, an appeal against non-determination can be made to the Welsh Ministers and a refund of the planning fee is payable 8 or 16 weeks after the statutory determination deadline, depending on the application type.

-1.3.8 Minor applications should be determined within this 8-week period.
+1.3.13 Efficient processing should start with the validation process.
+It is expected that applications will usually have been assessed against the validation requirements within 5 working days of receipt.
+Minor applications should be determined within this 8-week period.
 However, it is accepted that some large or complex proposals may take longer.
 Planning authorities should seek to agree a timetable for handling such applications with the developer.
-Well-managed pre-application discussions are an important part of the planning process4.
+Well-managed pre-application discussions are an important part of the planning process.
 They can improve the quality of applications and help reduce the time taken to deal with a formal application.
 It is important that development proposals are handled efficiently and the Welsh Government expects each local planning authority to determine 80 per cent of its planning applications within 8 weeks of receipt of a valid application.
 Improved efficiency of decision making should not compromise the quality of either the decision making process or the development.